explorerhq/sql-explorer/README.md

 - SQL blacklist so destructive queries don't get executed (delete, drop, etc).
 This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
 - Playground!
 Just want to get in and write some ad-hoc queries?
 Go nuts!
 - Schema helper - /explorer/schema/ will dump a list of your Django apps' table and column names that you can refer to while writing queries.
-- Reasonably good test coverage
+- Reasonably good test coverage.
+- Download multiple queries at once as a zip file through Django's admin interface.